fiscaleio/tufe/README.md

 ### 2. Setup Environment and Download Libraries

 Run the following command to execute the setup script:

     python setup.py

 This will:

-    Create a virtual environment (env) if one doesn't exist.
+- Create a virtual environment (env) if one doesn't exist.
-    Automatically install the required dependencies for either Windows or Linux from requirements.txt.
+- Automatically install the required dependencies for either Windows or Linux

-    Set up the environment for your project.
+### 3. Build Executable

+If you want to compile an executable for windows run :

+    python setup.py build

-### 3. Launch the Application
+### 4. Launch the Application

 After the setup, run the main.py script to start the project:

     python main.py

 Select a strong password, specify a directory, and press enter tufe will efficiently handle the operation for you.